ajb00769/allen_academy/docs/README.md

 ### Docker

+I chose Docker for my project due to its ability to create and manage individual containers, which allows for the packaging of applications and their dependencies into separate containers and running them.
+Docker containers are lightweight and efficient, leveraging the host system’s resources and avoiding the need to duplicate an entire operating system like virtual machines do.

+Also, with Docker, scaling up and down is easier because you can simply create a new container with the base image when needed.
+This approach allows for rapid scaling of applications, as containers can be spun up or down quickly to match the current traffic.

 ## Planning, Design, and Architecture

 With the improvement of internet connectivity and reliability in recent years compared to how it was in the early 90s and 2000s where you'd be lucky enough to have a 1 mbps connection, architectural concepts such as Service Oriented Architecture (SOA) have become more feasible than ever before.
 An advantage of SOA for this project is that we can dynamically scale each individual service depending on the traffic.

 ### Major School Management Activities
 1. Staffing